GPII/qi-development-environments/README.md

 * Rsync
 * OpenSSH client

+**Note:** Windows users will need to install [Cygwin](https://cygwin.com) and then perform the following tasks:

+* Install Rsync and OpenSSH using Cygwin
+* [Change the cygdrive prefix from /cygdrive to /](https://cygwin.com/cygwin-ug-net/highlights.html#ov-hi-files) by editing the ``/etc/fstab`` file created by Cygwin
+* Make sure the Windows firewall is not restricting Vagrant or VirtualBox

 ## Contents

 Each subdirectory contains a [Vagrantfile](http://docs.vagrantup.com/v2/vagrantfile/) and a ``provisioning`` directory.
 The directory contains the following files: